 Annoying Snoring: Dangerous for Your Health

-Now then, we always talk about men snoring but, did you know that sleep apnea in also very common among women?
-It is in reality very common and at the same time dangerous.
+We always hear talk about men snoring.
+But did you know that sleep apnea in also very common among women?
+Not only is the annoying snoring that characterizes it common, but it’s also dangerous.
 You must not overlook this fact.

 At least 20% of all people snore during the night.
-And as we know, sometimes this becomes a reason for the quarrelling among couples, especially if one of them refuses to admit he or she does snore while knowing that they do or avoids giving importance to a problem that goes beyond just a simple nighttime bother.
+And as we know, sometimes this becomes a reason for the quarreling among couples, especially if one of them refuses to admit he or she snores while knowing that they do or avoids giving weight to a problem that goes beyond just a simple nighttime bother.

-A person who snores loudly and does so every night, gets up tired and not only this, they also have frequent headaches, physical discomfort, irritability, stress, increased blood pressure … Realities that, little by little, can give room to illnesses which are much more serious, if help is not sought, and above all, if we refuse to acknowledge that snoring is not normal and not just something “that everyone does every night.”
+A person who snores loudly and does so every night, gets up tired and not only this, they also have frequent headaches, physical discomfort, irritability, stress, increased blood pressure, etc. All of these are realities that, little by little, can give room to illnesses which are much more serious if help is not sought, and above all, if we refuse to acknowledge that snoring is not normal and not just something “that everyone does every night.”

 Do you know what causes that annoying snoring?

 Snoring is a sign that something is happening in our body.
 By snoring, we lose an excess of energy that directly affects our daily lives.
 In fact, many doctors call snoring “the internal fever,” that is, they consider it an indicator of our health.

 - Snoring is caused by a narrowing of the airway to the lungs, causing less oxygen to enter and producing what is known as hypoxia.
 Due to there not being enough air, a vibration occurs, which produces that annoying sound.
 If at some moment there is not enough air entering the lungs, which is what happens when we stop breathing for just a fraction of time, it causes what is known as “sleep apnea.”